112-2-dataScience/finalproject-group6/README.md

 ### code
 * Analysis steps
-    * EDA -> data cleaning & preprocessing -> Model training with Raw data (and test with test data) -> undersampling -> Model training with processed data -> feature selection ->   grid search -> Model Evaluation -> Final Model Selection
+    * EDA &rarr; data cleaning & preprocessing &rarr; Model training with Raw data (and test with test data) &rarr; undersampling &rarr; Model training with processed data &rarr; feature selection &rarr;   grid search &rarr; Model Evaluation &rarr; Final Model Selection
 * Which method or package do you use?
+    *
 * How do you perform training and evaluation?
   * Cross-validation, or extra separated data
 * What is a null model for comparison?